Serene-Arc/bulk-downloader-for-reddit/README.md

 \* Select **OAuth 2 authorization without a callback URL** first then select **Anonymous usage without user authorization** if it says *Authorization callback URL: required*

 ## FAQ
-### I can't open the self post files.
+### How do I open self post files?
 - Self posts are held at reddit as styled with markdown.
 So, the script downloads them as they are in order not to lose their stylings.
   However, there is a [great Chrome extension](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) for viewing Markdown files with its styling.
 Install it and open the files with [Chrome](https://www.google.com/intl/tr/chrome/).

+  However, they are basically text files.
+You can also view them with any text editor such as Notepad on Windows, gedit on Linux or Text Editor on MacOS

 ## Changelog
 ### [13/07/2018](https://github.com/aliparlakci/bulk-downloader-for-reddit/tree/9f831e1b784a770c82252e909462871401a05c11)